cmaruti/reports/README.md

 - Telecom Italia Ngeener Web (to be discloded)
 - Juniper Network (to be disclosed)
 - OpenText Carbonite Server Backup (CVE-2020-13116)
+- Nokia BTS Authentication Bypass (to be disclosed)